leo-gan/DGA_detection/README.md

-This project train models for the DGA anomaly detection.
+This project trains models for the DGA anomaly detection.

 # The best models